base/base/crates/op-succinct/op-succinct-proposer/TUTORIAL.md

 The modified `op-proposer` performs the following tasks:
 - Monitors L1 state to determine when to request a proof.
-- Requests proofs from the Kona SP1 server.
+- Requests proofs from the OP Succinct server.
 - Once proofs have been generated for a sufficiently large range (specified by `SUBMISSION_INTERVAL` in `zkconfig.json`), aggregates batch proofs and submits them on-chain.

 ## Verification